Florian Wirtz: Why Liverpool have gone all in on Bayer Leverkusen star and where he could be deployed under Arne Slot

 Wirtz is set to play a key role in the side's development, with the German wunderkind's varied skillset allowing Slot to utilise him in a variety of positions going forward.

-Fenway Sports Group CEO of football Michael Edwards reportedly first tried to sign Wirtz back in 2020, when he was still in FC Koln's youth setup, and has stayed in contact with the player's family ever since.
+Fenway Sports Group CEO of Football Michael Edwards reportedly first tried to sign Wirtz back in 2020, when he was still in FC Koln's youth setup, and despite the player suffering a torn ACL in his left knee in March 2022, has stayed in contact with his family ever since.

-The 22-year-old was in such high demand this summer, with Liverpool set to beat Bayern Munich and Manchester City to his signature, because he is, in essence, the complete attacking package.
+The 22-year-old was in such high demand this summer, with Liverpool beating Bayern Munich and Manchester City to his signature, because he is, in essence, the complete attacking package.

 A generational talent that not only creates but also scores - 44 goal contributions, in fact, across the last two German top-flight campaigns, including 21 goals and a Bundesliga-high 23 assists.
 That was the second most of any player aged under 23 in Europe's top-five leagues in that time, behind Chelsea's Cole Palmer.